Internet Explorer 5: Overview

 An "HTML Application" (HTA) is a Microsoft Windows application written with HTML and Dynamic HTML and introduced with IE5.
 Internet Explorer 5.0 also introduced favicon support and Windows Script Host, which provides scripting capabilities comparable to batch files, but with a greater range of supported features.

+Because of United States v.
+Microsoft Corp., The Active Channels Channel Bar was removed in Internet Explorer 5.

 Version 5.5 followed in June 2000.
-First released to developers at the 2000 Professional Developers Conference in Orlando, Florida, then made available for download, version 5.5 focused on improved print preview capabilities, CSS and HTML standards support, and developer APIs; this version was bundled with Windows ME.
-Version 5.5 also includes support for 128-bit encryption.
-Although it is no longer available for download from Microsoft directly it can also be installed with MSN Explorer 6.0 as msnsetup_full.exe.
-The full version of MSN Explorer can be downloaded only if you use Windows 95, Windows NT 4.0, Windows 98, Windows 98 SE and Windows 2000 if Internet Explorer 5.5 has not yet been installed.
-The full version will work on also Windows ME and Windows XP but you will need to download it on Windows 2000 or earlier and transfer the setup file to the newer operating system.
-If you still want to download it on a newer operating system the only way is to use an outdated web browser such as Netscape 4.8.
+First released to developers at the 2000 Professional Developers Conference in Orlando, Florida, then made available for download; it focused on improved print preview capabilities, CSS and HTML standards support, and developer APIs.
+It also includes support for 128-bit encryption.
+Although it is no longer available for download from Microsoft directly, it can also be installed with MSN Explorer 6.0 as msnsetup_full.exe.
+The full version of MSN Explorer can be downloaded only if Internet Explorer 5.5 has not yet been installed.
+The full version will work but a user will need to download it on earlier Windows versions and transfer the setup file to the newer operating system.
+If a user still want to download it on a newer operating system, the only way is to use an outdated web browser such as Netscape 4.8.

 Although newer browsers have been released, IE5 rendering mode continues to have an impact, as a 2008 Ars Technica article notes: